 Fellow Since 1995

-This profile was prepared when Tarak Kate was elected to the Ashoka Fellowship in 1995.
+This description of Tarak Kate's work was prepared when Tarak Kate was elected to the Ashoka Fellowship in 1995.

 Tarak Kate is introducing bio-diverse, non-chemical agricultural techniques to small farmers to help them optimize use of their land.
 He is also facilitating a transfer of agricultural "best practices" through a rural network of Farmers' Study Groups.